martinhbramwell/GData_OpenERP_Data_Pump/README.md

 Based on the pattern of loading name/value pairs into a dictionary, and passing the dictionary to a method, there is really no limit to what the called method can be made to do.

+Note: The *parms* sheet and Python code could be made more intelligent about deriving row and column ranges from source data sheets.
+Rightly or wrongly, I decided that it was wise to leave that responsibility with users.

 **ResCountryState example**
 - - - - - - - - - - - - -